Publish Markdown to X Articles with TwexAPI

 - Check

-blocksafter Step 4: pause publish if the parsed block count looks wrong. - Save
+blocksafter Step 4: pause publish if the parsed block count looks wrong. - Make publish explicit: require a confirmation flag or approval state before Step 5 runs.

 tweet_idafter publish: use it for comment monitoring, performance analysis, or archiving.